 The value of the items to the victim may be taken into consideration.
 For example, a very old gold ring may be worth only $50, but to the victim it may be a sentimental item that belonged to their Grandmother that cannot be replaced.
 The judge will take this type of information into consideration.
 A restitution hearing may be necessary for the judge to determine the value of the goods.

 - Is it possible to get probation for Grand Larceny?

 Yes, it is possible, but not a definite outcome.
-Grand Larceny is a felony so if you are convicted of Grand Larceny, you will be a convicted felon and give up certain rights.
+Grand Larceny in SC is a felony so if you are convicted of Grand Larceny, you will be a convicted felon and give up certain rights.

 There is no mandatory minimum jail sentence, though.
 The judge may consider input from the Solicitor, victim(s), individual facts of the case, and your prior criminal record to determine a sentence.

 - Do I need an attorney to fight grand larceny charges?

 Yes!
 Felonies can affect your life forever in many ways, including the loss of your current job, the loss of future job prospects, and damage to your family relationships.
 You need to put your best foot forward now, when it really counts.
 For more on this you can go here.